-The effective date of this Technical Report is February 16, 2023.
-The effective date of the Mineral Resource estimate is November 30, 2022.
+The effective date of this Technical Report is February 5, 2024.
+The effective date of the Mineral Resource estimate is October 16, 2023.
+The effective date of the Mineral Reserve estimate is January 16, 2024.

-Latest information on mineral tenure, surface rights, and Property ownership: December 31, 2022.
+Latest information on mineral tenure, surface rights, and Property ownership: January 3, 2024.

-2.2 Personal Inspections and Qualified Persons
+2.2 Personal Inspections and Qualified Persons (QPs)